 - Higher monthly payments can make it more difficult to qualify for longer-term mortgages.

 - There is no opportunity for your payment to decrease with the market.

 - Choosing a fixed-rate mortgage means you’re interest rate will not change through the life of the loan unless you sell your home or refinance.
 So you could end up paying more in interest if the ARM index rates decrease.

 Have questions about fixed-rate mortgages?
 Talk with a trusted mortgage lender to understand this type of mortgage and whether it’s right for you.

 When Does a Variable Rate Mortgage Work Best?

 Now that you understand what a variable-rate mortgage is, you may be wondering if it’s the best option for you.
-Check out our list of the top reasons to get a variable-rate mortgage:
+Check out our list of the top reasons to choose a variable rate mortgage instead of a fixed rate mortgage: